fericlab/mt-optoIDR/mt_optoIDR_scripts/mt_condensate_tracker_1.0/README.md

     Parameters
     ----------
-    tracks_list :     -[list] list with individual tracks rotated (xAlined) xAlined :         -[bool] if True , it will use xAlined x and y coordinates, False, use original coordinates mpp :             -[float] microns per pixes
+    tracks_list :     -[list] list with individual tracks rotated (xAlined) xAlined :         -[bool] if True, it will use xAlined x and y coordinates. if False, it will use the original coordinates mpp :             -[float] microns per pixel

     Returns
     -------
-    lagTData :        -[DataFrame] conatin dx, dy and corresponsing ladtime
+    lagTData :        -[DataFrame] conatin dx, dy, and corresponsing lagtime

 ## singleVanHovePlots Parameters
     Parameters
     ----------
-    lagTData :      -[DataFrame] data frame from lagTData function trackID :       -[str] ID of the track ex. track '00' (00 = particle number + file number) lagT :          -[int] possible lag time in sec nbins :         -[int] number of bins
+    lagTData :      -[DataFrame] data frame from lagTData function trackID :       -[str] ID of the track ex. track '00' (00 = particle number + file number) lagT :          -[int] possible lag time in seconds nbins :         -[int] number of bins

     Returns
     -------
     None.
-Only for visulaization propose.
+Only for visulaization purposes.

 ## dataPool_vanHoverPlot Parameters
     Parameters
     ----------
-    lagdata :       -[DataFrame] data frame from lagTData function lagT :          -[int] possible lag time in sec dimention :     -[str] 'x' , 'y', or 'xy' nbins :         -[int] number of bins
+    lagdata :       -[DataFrame] data frame from lagTData function lagT :          -[int] possible lag time in seconds dimention :     -[str] 'x' , 'y', or 'xy' nbins :         -[int] number of bins